max-dzhabarov/max-dzhabarov/README.md

 ---

-# Hello!
-I'm Max Dzhabarov 👋

-I am a GIS Engineer specializing in spatial databases, geodata processing automation, and geospatial infrastructure support.
+# GIS Engineer specializing in spatial databases, geodata processing automation, and geospatial infrastructure support.

 ## What I do